Beginners Body Building Tips For Women

 - Body weight – No equipment required and best of all no gym membership.
 These exercises utilize your body weight as resistance to build muscle.
 Movements include squats, push-ups and chin-ups.

 Click here to get started with a fun 10 Minute Full Body Workout for busy Women

 How Much Physical Activity is good for me?

-The Physical Activity Guidelines for Americans recommends at l or more Hour of daily physical activity for young women ages 6 through 17 years consisting of:
+The Physical Activity Guide recommends at l or more Hour of daily physical activity for young women ages 6 through 17 years consisting of:

 • Aerobic: Most of the 60 minutes or more per day should be either moderate- or vigorous-intensity aerobic physical activity and should include vigorous-intensity physical activity on at least 3 days a week.